jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 tags: [How To, Videogames, Raspberry Pi, Retrogaming, Streaming]
 ---

+With <a href="https://retropie.org.uk/" target="_blank">RetroPie</a>, your Raspberry Pi can become the ultimate retro-gaming machine.
+Mega Drive, SNES and even PlayStation all run great - and (with a little extra work) you can even stream more taxing games from your home PC

-Interested in RetroPie and want to get started?
-Here's the ultimate setup guide!
+Interested and want to get started?
+Read on

 ### What you need

-* Raspberry Pi (A, A+, B, B+, 2, Zero, or 3).
+* <a href="https://www.raspberrypi.org/" target="_blank">Raspberry Pi</a> and a compatible power supply.
 For best performance use a Raspberry Pi 3 Model B+
-* Raspberry Pi Case (optional but recommended.
-I use this one)
+* Raspberry Pi Case.
+Optional but recommended.
+I use this one
-* MicroSD Card (At least 8GB.
-Find compatible SD card list here)
+* MicroSD card.
+At least 8GB recommended.
+Find compatible cards listed here
-* MicroSD Card Reader (So you can install RetroPie on your MicroSD card)
+* MicroSD card reader.
+To write the downloaded RetroPie image to your SD card
-* HDMI cable and Television/Monitor
+* Television/monitor and HDMI cable
-* Wi-Fi dongle or (for best performance) Ethernet Cable
+* Wi-Fi dongle or (for best performance) Ethernet cable
-* 5V 2A Micro USB Power Supply (2.5A for pi 3)
-* USB game controller (wired Xbox 360 or Xbox 360 wireless receiver recommended)
+* Wired Xbox 360 controller, or a wireless Xbox 360 controller paired with a wireless receiver.
+Many other controllers are supported, but the Xbox 360 controllers work best

-(change this a little since it's copied from https://retropie.org.uk/docs/First-Installation/)

 ### Install RetroPie